MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-amc-banking.md

 5. In the **Bank Statement Import Format** and **Payment Export Format** fields, choose the data exchange definitions that your bank requires.

 ## Using the Extension
 Using this extension is just a matter of exporting data on the **Payment Journals** page, and then uploading it to your bank's web service.
+For more information, see [Making Payments with Bank Data Conversion or SEPA Credit Transfer](finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md).

 > [!Note]
 > You must fill in the **SWIFT Code** and **IBAN** fields for each bank account.

 ### To export data and submit it to your bank
+> [!CAUTION]
+>  When you export data by using the AMC Banking 365 Fundamentals extension, some of your business data will be exposed to the provider of the service.
+The service provider, AMC Consult A/S, is responsible for the privacy of this data.
+For more information, see [AMC Privacy Policy](https://go.microsoft.com/fwlink/?LinkId=510158).

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Journals**, and then choose the related link.
 2. Create the journal lines that you want to export.